aaryakachole/Web-Clock/README.md

 ![image](https://user-images.githubusercontent.com/52618335/196786482-eba0405a-38cf-4c47-907b-3ed8e4156435.png)
 ___
 ### How to run:
-- Open terminal.
-Type `git clone https://github.com/ShubhanshuJha/Analog-Clock.git` and hit enter.
-- Go to the `Analog-Clock` directory.
+- Go to the `Web Clock` directory.
 - Open the `index.html` file using your browser.